 These organisations are called Accredited Training Organisations (ATOs), and the accreditation scheme aims at ensuring the quality of their delivery of the model courses.
 There are now several ATOs around the world, delivering both AtoN and VTS related model courses.

-The following guidance documents relate to training.
+The following guidance documents related to training.

 Recommendation R0103(V-103) - Standards for Training and Certification of VTS Personnel